Sounds

 and worked the graveyard shift at Climax mine.

-Graveyard Shift (Hallucinations)
+Graveyard Shift, High Ground (Hallucinations)

 There are exactly forty-eight instances of the ck sound across this two-sonnet piece, evenly distributed at twenty-four per sonnet.
 That pattern is deliberate, and it places the poem in direct conversation with Wilfred Owen’s Exposure, which similarly relies on hard k closures to register the grinding persistence of wartime strain.
 In both poems, consonance functions not as ornament but as condition.